 6. Add an architectural feature or folly

-Appealing garden structures are a hallmark of English garden ideas and help to reinforce the geometrical aspects of the space.
+Appealing garden structures and yard art ideas are a hallmark of English garden ideas and help to reinforce the geometrical aspects of the space.
 They don’t have to be grand.
 Even if your garden is on the smaller side, you can still add a focal point with a gazebo, pavilion or pergola idea.

 To succeed as a design feature aim to integrate the structure into the rest of the garden so it looks cohesive.
 Garden shade ideas such as these have a practical use too as a place for relaxing, entertaining or offering a retreat from the sun, as well as providing a framework for flowering climbers such as roses, clematis and vines to scramble over to create that wild romping look that's key to this design aesthetic.

 If space is tight a simple arbor will add charm and a vital design element that completes the overall look of your English garden.
 Whether festooned with climbers or left bare, they provide a simple architectural detail that works well.
 If there really isn’t enough room for any of these options, an English-inspired whimsical dovecote will work just as well as a real conversation piece.

 7. Welcome a water feature

 Cool and classic garden pond ideas are an essential design element in English garden ideas.
 If space allows opt for a traditional pond edged in reclaimed flagstones for a weathered-in 'been there for years' look.
 Otherwise, a water feature idea, such as a small fountain, water tank or ceramic bowl also works well.

 The trickle of water adds sensory pleasure to your garden, introducing a reflective quality to the space.
 As well as the tranquil associations you get from the sound of trickling water, it will add a sense of movement as light and reflections dance on the surface of the water.